Cellnex: Cellnex UK

 Cellnex acquired the telecommunications division of Arqiva in the United Kingdom, adding 8,300 locations to Cellnex in the British market.
 The agreement follows the announcement in June 2020 of a long-term strategic alliance with BT, through which Cellnex obtained the rights to commercialize and operate 220 high-rise towers distributed throughout the United Kingdom.
 This alliance entails the acquisition of around 7,400 owned sites and the marketing rights for an additional 900 sites spread throughout the UK.
-Cellnex UK thus became the main independent operator of wireless telecommunications infrastructures in the United Kingdom.
+Cellnex UK.
 The agreement also includes concessions for the use of street furniture for the deployment of telecommunications infrastructure in 14 boroughs of London.
+In Total Cellnex has a network of 13,713 sites in the United Kingdom by the end of 2025.

 Cellnex Switzerland

 Following the agreement with Salt in May 2019, Cellnex manages a portfolio of more than 6,000 sites and is permanently consolidated in Switzerland.
+Cellnex has a network of 5,676 sites in Switzerland by the end of 2025.

 Cellnex Ireland

 In September 2019, Cellnex reached an agreement with InfraVia Capital Partners for the acquisition of the Irish telecommunications tower and site operator Cignal.
-The company currently operates 546 sites in Ireland, making it the seventh country in which Cellnex operates in Europe.

 In March 2024, it was announced Cellnex Ireland had been acquired by the Boca Raton, Florida-headquartered wireless infrastructure operator, Phoenix Tower International for €971 million.

+Cellnex no longer operates in Ireland.